Find Grad Schools

 17 Yearly Graduations

 The 3rd most popular school in the country for animal science majors who are seeking their master's degree is Kansas State University.
 Roughly 20,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,964 per year, while in-state graduate students, on average, pay $10,808 per year.
+The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
 During the most recent year for which we have data, 17 people received their master's degree in animal science from K -State.
-Of these students, 65% were women and 12% were members of underrepresented racial-ethnic groups.
+About 60% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #4